 In a previous point, we already discussed how cloud seeding is used to artificially trigger rainfall in a cloud saturated with moisture, with varying amounts of success.

-Rain is not the the only form of weather that we are trying to effect though.
+Rain is not the only form of weather that we are trying to effect, though.
 Unlike rain, some weather events are trying to be prevented and not promoted.
 And with good reason.

-Hail storms cause millions of dollars of damage to crops, vineyards and plantations worldwide each year.
-It is completely understandable that serious attempts are being made to limit or even prevent it.
+Hail storms cause millions of dollars of damage to crops, vineyards, and plantations worldwide each year.
+It is entirely understandable that serious attempts are being made to limit or even prevent it.

-The hail cannon is one of the most well-known and popular inventions used to try and stop hail from falling.
+The hail cannon is one of the most well-known and popular inventions used to try and stop hail from occurring.
 An explosion is set off in the lower chamber of the cannon, sending a large boom into the sky.
-This process is repeated every few seconds as a stormcloud approaches.
+The process is repeated every few seconds as stormclouds start to move in.

 The reasoning behind this method is that the shockwave caused by the explosion will break hailstones apart before it reaches the ground.
 There is, however, very little scientific evidence that this method actually works and is mostly met by criticism from the scientific community.

 Another weather event man is trying to control lightning, which is as dangerous as it is spectacular.
 Its power and unpredictable nature are just a few of many reasons attempts are being made to manipulate it.